 Should I schedule a 30- or 60-minute appointment?

-- We require a 60-minute appointment for online email tutorials and for chat tutorials.
+- We require a 60-minute appointment for online email tutorials.

 - You may select a 30- or a 60-minute appointment for a face-to-face tutorial.

 - 30-minute appointments are best when you have a one- or two-page paper or just a few concerns.

 - 60-minute appointments are best when you want to cover 3-5 pages or have numerous concerns about a paper of any length.
 60 minutes is also best when you need help brainstorming, outlining, or searching for sources.

 - 60-minute appointments are best for ESL students.

 Should I select face-to-face or online email tutoring?